In coaching we sometimes speak about ‘the problem behind the problem’. Sometimes what we really have to do is get to the root of the problem.

 He had a part-time job that took up 1-2 days of his week, and the rest of the time he worked on the business he was trying to set up and get going.

 This set-up is what a lot of people actually strive for – a part-timer to provide some stable income, whilst they can use the rest of the time to work on their creative projects or turn their side hustle into a full time biz.
 So read on to see what problems come up when you do finally have this set up…

 Jack appreciated the part-time job for its stability but felt frustrated that it was on a Tuesday.

 He felt he had a really good Monday, was just getting into his work, and then he had to go to his part-time job and so he felt he lost momentum.

-He wondered whether he should get rid of the part-timer and really dedicate himself to his biz.
+He wondered whether he should get rid of the part-time job and really dedicate himself to his business.

 That would free up time, but then would the financial strain put pressure on him?
-And would he potentially be scaring off clients with his dependancy on them for his finances?
+And would he potentially be scaring off clients with his dependency on them for his finances?

 Now, the problem here isn’t the part-timer.

 This issue isn’t just a ‘should I quit or not’ one.